A Quick Guide to Maximizing Your Microsoft 401k

 Choosing whether to include Roth contributions comes down to tax planning.
 Consider including your financial planner or CPA in the process so they can advise accordingly.

-After-Tax to Roth Strategy - aka “Mega Back Door Roth”
+3. Leverage the After-Tax to Roth Strategy - aka “Mega Back Door Roth”

 In some cases, employees investing in a 401(k) plan can make contributions above the standard contribution limit, thanks to after-tax contributions.
 Not all 401(k) plans offer this feature, also known as the “Mega Back Door” Roth IRA, so it’s a good idea to understand how it works so you can leverage the benefits.